 Mr. Handelman with Portland Copwatch made several comments:

-Is it worth the confrontation with a group of people who just trying to sleep underneath a bridge?
+Is it worth the confrontation with a group of people who are just trying to sleep underneath a bridge?

-It would be a good way to de-escalate the situation if the sergeant in charge tell Officer A to step out and leave the scene
+It would be a good way to de-escalate the situation if the sergeant in charge told Officer A to step out and leave the scene

 City Attorney, Glenn Fullilove advised the committee to look at each allegation separately.
-Whether the finding is supported by the evidence and a reasonable person can make that decision
+Whether the finding is supported by the evidence and a reasonable person would come to the same conclusion.

 Director Severe advised the Committee to look at both IA and IPR materials related to the case and see whether they all supported the RU findings

 Mr. Young complimented IA for correcting the allegation so that it applies to other people who were affected by the pepper spray.
 He thought the girlfriend did the right thing by pulling the Appellant back.
 He would like to challenge allegation 3 for the reason that there’s no fact to support the Officer decision to spray the girlfriend.
-A reasonable person cannot justified the girlfriend being sprayed.
+A reasonable person cannot justify the girlfriend being sprayed.
 The finding should be changed from Exonerated to Sustained

 Mr. Bissonnette agreed with Mr. Young that the girlfriend was just trying to pull the Appellant away and stop him from being aggressive toward the Officer.
 If the Allegation is more specific toward the Appellant , he would be more inclined to agree with the finding, but in this case it applied to all of the people affected by the pepper spray